ets-labs/python-dependency-injector/docs/index.rst

    :keywords: Python,Dependency injection,DI,Inversion of Control,IoC,
               IoC Container,Factory, Singleton, Design Patterns
    :description: Dependency Injector is a dependency injection framework
                  for Python.
+It helps to maintain you application structure.
                  It was designed to be unified, developer-friendly tool that helps to implement dependency injection design pattern in formal, pretty, Pythonic way.
 Dependency Injector provides implementations of such popular design patterns